-- After clicking on Windows Defender, find out Turn off Widows Defender setting.
+- After clicking on Windows Defender, find out Turn off Windows Defender set.

 2. Remove existing Anti-malware software

-You must know the basic thing that two antivirus tool can never work together.
-If you have two antivirus softwares installed in your PC then without any second thought uninstall one antivirus tool.
-Make sure you are using effective antivirus software that eliminates every single spyware, malware and virus from your PC.
+You must know the fundamental thing that two antivirus tool can never work together.
+If you have two antivirus software installed on your PC then without any second thought uninstall one antivirus tool.
+Make sure you are using active antivirus software that eliminates every single spyware, malware, and virus from your PC.

-There are number of antivirus softwares in online.
+There is some antivirus software in online.
 You can use trial versions to check their capacity in protecting your PC from viruses.
-Few antivirus softwares are Avasta, Avira, AVG, BitDefender, QuickHeal, Kaspersky, McAfee, Norton, Panda, Symantec etc.
+Few antivirus software is Avast, Avira, AVG, BitDefender, QuickHeal, Kaspersky, McAfee, Norton, Panda, Symantec, etc.

-- If you are unable to remove the antivirus software from your PC then you can take the help of a software or application to do so.
-You can also take the help of AppRemover feature in OESIS Endpoint Assessment Tool to remove more than one antivirus software from your PC.
+- If you are unable to remove the antivirus software from your PC, then you can take the help of software or application to do so.
+You can also receive the support of AppRemover feature in OESIS Endpoint Assessment Tool to remove more than one antivirus software from your PC.